aliwimo/simlee-backend/README.md

-# WoClass README
+# Simlee

-This is a Laravel app for scheduling classes and events.
+This is a Laravel app for simulating football leagues

 ## Requirements